beeminder/beeminder-php-api/README.md

 =============

 A PHP interface to the Beeminder API.
-Handles everything in v1, although it still needs much better error handling and more thorough tests.
+Handles everything in v1, although it still needs much better error handling.

 Usage